-Cities are growing at an unprecedented rate, around 55% of the world population is living in urban areas which will further increase to 68% by the year 2050 (United Nations, 2018).
-Every week more than one million people migrate to urban areas which increases the demand for existing transportation systems (Shin-Pei Tsay, 2013).
-This drastic increase impacts sustainable development and reduces equity of residents for transportation facilities on varying levels.
-Access to public transportation provides ample mobility options to the residents and can easily commute within different areas with safety and ease.
+Cities are growing at an unprecedented rate, with around 55% of the world population living in urban areas, a figure projected to rise to 68% by 2050 (United Nations, 2018).
+Every week, over one million people migrate to urban areas, increasing the demand for existing transportation systems (Shin-Pei Tsay, 2013).
+This rapid urbanization challenges sustainable development and reduces equity in transportation facilities for residents.
+Access to public transportation provides residents with ample mobility options, allowing them to commute safely and conveniently within different areas.

-Productive and sustainable cities need modern mobility systems able to transport increasing numbers of people whilst doing the least possible damage to the natural environment (Shannon Bouton, 2016).
-It increases the visitor’s pressure on the available transportation opportunities and impacts infrastructure and quality of life.
-Subsidizing quality public transport is not a bad bargain for sustainable cities.
-The availability of affordable and decent public transport has many advantages; it enables people to improve their lives by accessing markets, employment, healthcare, and education (Naqvi, 2021).
-It has a beneficial effect on people’s productivity, and the environment as well.
-Urban mobility is an essential element of safe public transportation which enhances resident’s satisfaction and promotes sustainable living by improving services and prosperity of residents.
+Productive and sustainable cities require modern mobility systems capable of transporting increasing numbers of people while minimizing harm to the natural environment (Shannon Bouton, 2016).
+Growing visitor pressure on transportation infrastructure impacts its quality and the overall standard of living.
+Subsidizing quality public transport can significantly contribute to building sustainable cities.
+Affordable and decent public transport enables people to improve their lives by accessing markets, employment, healthcare, and education (Naqvi, 2021).
+It has a positive effect on productivity, enhances environmental sustainability, and promotes equitable access to urban services.

 Mobility and Sustainable Development Goals